matatonic/openedai-speech/README.md

 ...
 tts-1-hd:
   me:
-    model: xtts_v2.0.2 # you can specify different xtts versions
+    model: xtts
     speaker: voices/me.wav # this could be you
 ```

 ## Multilingual

-Multilingual support was added in version 0.11.0 and is available only with the XTTS v2 model.
+Multilingual cloning support was added in version 0.11.0 and is available only with the XTTS v2 model.
+To use multilingual voices with piper simply download a language specific voice.

 Coqui XTTSv2 has support for 16 languages: English (`en`), Spanish (`es`), French (`fr`), German (`de`), Italian (`it`), Portuguese (`pt`), Polish (`pl`), Turkish (`tr`), Russian (`ru`), Dutch (`nl`), Czech (`cs`), Arabic (`ar`), Chinese (`zh-cn`), Japanese (`ja`), Hungarian (`hu`) and Korean (`ko`).